Jvanrhijn/mole/README.md

 # Mole

-Mole is an open-source quantum monte carlo program, written entirely in the Rust programming language.
+Mole is an open-source quantum monte carlo program, written entirely in Rust.

 ### Goals